Quick answer

 Is my copy of Dead Fingers Talk a first edition?

-A first edition of Dead Fingers Talk by William S. Burroughs (John Calder / Olympia Press) is identified by: Cloth in dust jacket (jacket designed by Ian Sommerville); first printing with no later printings stated.
+A first edition of Dead Fingers Talk by William S. Burroughs (John Calder / Olympia Press) is identified by: London: John Calder in association with Olympia Press, 1963.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-True first is the 1963 John Calder in association with Olympia Press London hardcover, a UK-only original never issued or translated outside the UK until the 2020 restored edition.
+True first is the 1963 John Calder in association with Olympia Press, London hardcover, a UK-only original never issued or translated outside the UK; it was out of print for nearly fifty years until the 2020 Restored edition, which first identified the previously unpublished material Calder had claimed.

 Is the book-club edition the same as the first?